gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

    1) Event Grid trigger (react to system events)
    2) Multiple subscribers to same event
    3) Loose coupling
-4) Update search index on the same event.
+4) Update item catalogue, and price history on the same `ItemApproved` event.
-5) Analytics tracking also?
-All these three could happen on the same event

 Other stuff to do: